SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Types
 -----

-As shown above,
-you can specify an explicit access level for a custom type at the point that the type is defined.
+You can specify an explicit access level for a custom type at the point that the type is defined.
-The new type can then be used wherever that access level permits.
+The new type can then be used wherever its access level permits.
 For example, if you define a ``private`` class, that class can only be used as the type of a property, or as a function parameter or return type,